franzbu/EnhancedSpaces.spoon/README.md

 ## Installation

-SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using it yet, go ahead with its installation.
-Besides installing Hammerspoon for SpaceHammer's sake, you might be further interested in Hammerspoon's virtually endless potential for adding taylor-made customizations to your macOS.
+SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
+Besides installing Hammerspoon for SpaceHammer's sake, you might be further interested in Hammerspoon's virtually endless possibilities for taylor-made customizations for your macOS.

 To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.